FelixOnline/v2/content/articles/2011-10-13-matrices-and-monkeys.md

 subtitle: >
   David Clarke reports on the Kenyan Orphan Project
 date: "2011-10-13 23:23:45 +0100"

 # Attributes from Felix Online V1
 id: "1522"
 old_path: /news/1522/matrices-and-monkeys
 aliases:
  - /news/1522/matrices-and-monkeys
+imported: true
+comments:
+ - Great article David and very pleased to hear your thoughts KOP is working hard to advance child health and to work with students on creating advocates for change so I am pleased you are involved Dan Magnus KOP CoFounder

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true